 KUKA Group continuously monitors other risks and mitigates these to the greatest extent possible.
 There is no evidence of environmental risks from operational activities, since the company largely abstains from the use of hazardous materials and the locations are regularly certified to ISO 14001.
-The Group makes use of buildings and properties for its business operations, some of which it owns.
+The Group owns some of the buildings and properties that it uses for its business operations.
 As a result, the company is exposed to risks associated with any residual pollution, soil contamination or other damaging substances that may be discovered on its properties.
 There is currently no evidence of any situations that would have a negative impact on the measurement of balance sheet items.
 However, it cannot be ruled out that any such situations, which could, for example, require costly clean-up operations to be undertaken, will occur in the future.
 At the locations, risks relating to fire protection, water and media supply, static and construction defects are regularly investigated.
-These are assessed by experts and risk improvement measures are adopted.
+These are assessed by experts and measures are taken to improve the risk.